Skip to content

 Next on our list is HubSpot CRM, a software that’s versatile enough for general contractors to handle customer service, sales, and marketing.

-HubSpot’s contact records are packed with details that make it an ideal customer management app.
-Every profile shows which of your emails, links, and documents your contact has opened, with exact timestamps.
+HubSpot’s contact records include details that make it an ideal customer management app.
+Every profile shows opened emails, links, and documents with exact timestamps.

 Additionally, the CRM comes with a large library of out-the-box reports that you can customize to fit what you need.

-While HubSpot CRM is primarily built for large and enterprise-level companies, it does offer plans for small businesses.
+While HubSpot CRM is primarily built for large and enterprise-level companies, it offers plans for small businesses, including a free starter plan.
+However, one user notes that prices can quickly get steep.

 Salesforce Service Cloud